mcpcpc/kirc/README.md

   	and downloaded to the configured directory.
 	If no directory is set with the -D option, files are downloaded to the current directory.

+ ## DCC SEND
+	DCC SEND is only enabled if the -d flag is passed to kirc.
+	You can send files via DCC SEND using the folowing command:
+	/dcc <target nick> <path to file> <internal ip> <external ip> <port>
+	If you are sending files to clients outside of your lan, you must make sure that the chosen port is open and forwarded to the sending machine's internal address.
+	Thus is usually done from your router's settings.
+	For example:
+	/dcc dcc_client /home/user/upload/file.txt 192.168.1.100 12.34.56.78 10000
+	This command would send the file located at /home/user/upload/file.txt to the nick dcc_client, assuming the sending machine's local ip is 192.168.1.100, and the sending machine's external ip is 12.34.56.78, and that the port 10000 is open and forwarded to the sending machine's local address.

 ## Command Aliases

     <message>                   send PRIVMSG to the current channel.